 I am concerned about the risk to civilisation from its current trajectory, especially of Limits to Growth, manifest as rising energy costs, climate change and worsened by the global disparity between rich and poor.
+I have published more on the links between these issues than any other health academic in the world.

-Adjunct Professor, NCEPH, ANU
+Visitor, NCEPH, ANU

 Professor, Faculty of Health, University of Canberra